harmeling/code-for-ml-class/README.md

 # A couple of notebooks for my Julia tutorial

-These files can be easily clone by typing:
+These files can be cloned by typing:

     git clone https://github.com/harmeling/julia-tutorial